vocalpy/vak/README.md

 https://vak.readthedocs.io/en/latest/howto/howto.html

 ### Support / Contributing
-Currently we are handling support through the issue tracker on GitHub:
+We handle support through the issue tracker on GitHub:
 https://github.com/NickleDave/vak/issues
 Please raise an issue there if you run into trouble.
 That would be a great place to start if you are interested in contributing, as well.